Topology Estimation of Simulated 4D Image Data by Combining Downscaling and Convolutional Neural Networks: Introduction

+To corroborate the workings of the approach in 4D, which we currently could only test on synthetic data due to computational constraints, we demonstrate a 3D version of the approach when applied to a real-world 3D scan of a metallic syntactic foam~\citep{Fie20}.
+While persistent homology can calculate the homology of general data, our approach demonstrates that a CNN combined with downscaling can become a more efficient topology-type estimator for classes of data it has been trained on.

 While we specifically address the case of image-type data in this work, persistent homology-based methods may be more suitable for data in point-cloud or mesh format, as we discuss in the concluding paragraph of Section~\ref{sec:background}.
+Although data analysis techniques have received significant attention in various areas of science and mathematics, we are still in the early stages of exploring how to apply computer vision and graphics-based approaches to the task of estimating the topological characteristics of data.